Where are you located?

 Yes.
 We are a Welcoming Congregation that affirms and promotes the inherent worth and dignity of every human being.

 Yes.
 Individuals with limited mobility should enter through the west door, which leads to the main floor where the Sanctuary and wheelchair accessible restroom are located.
 An elevator can take you to our fellowship hall on the lower level.
 We have several reserved parking spaces near the west door, as well.

 Do you provide for the hearing or visually impaired?

 Yes.
 We have assistive listening devices and large print hymnals available in the back of the Sanctuary.

 We are aware there are many disabilities, including hidden ones.
 Let us know your needs so we can work together to solve or avoid problems that might prevent you from participating in our community.
 Contact our office or call (319) 362-9827 if you have concerns.

-What do children do during the service?
+What do children do on Sunday?

 What beliefs are people in your congregation expected to hold?

 Unitarian Universalism centers on shared Principles rather than beliefs.
 At various times, we have had individuals in our congregation who identified as humanists, theists, pagans, Christians, Jews, Buddhists, Hindus, atheists, agnostics, and others.
 We come together to learn from and help each other grow in our spiritual and ethical lives, guided by freedom, reason, and conscience.